 An individual who wishes to take graduate courses to meet initial professional licensure requirements may be admitted as a professional licensure student.
 In addition to the non-degree requirements, specific individual licensure and endorsement programs may have additional admissions requirements.
 (Please see the respective course of study sections under “degree programs” in the Graduate Catalog)

 A note about changing from non-degree or professional licensure and certification to a degree program: normally, courses taken under these admissions categories may not be counted toward a degree; however a student who subsequently decides to pursue a degree may petition the Graduate College through the appropriate department to have credits considered for acceptance toward a graduate degree.
-It is the student’s advantage to enroll formally in a degree program as soon as possible after registration in order to protect the potential future value of courses toward a graduate degree.
+Non-degree to degree seeking students are allowed to transfer up to 9 graduate level credit hours earned at Radford University with a grade of "B" or better.
+It is the student’s advantage to formally enroll in a degree program as soon as possible after registration in order to protect the potential future value of courses toward a graduate degree.

 Individuals seeking professional development and life-long learning opportunities, but who do not require academic credit, may take advantage of a variety of workshops and conferences offered by the University.